 Guus van den Akker is an assistant professor at the department of Orthopedic Surgery of Maastricht University.
 His PhD studies focused on gene-environment interactions in chondrogenic differentiation and characterization & immortalization of intervertebral disc cells (Molecular Genetics / Orthopedics).
 Subsequently, he did a post-doc at the Experimental Rheumatology lab at the RadboudUMC under supervision of Prof. Dr. Peter van der Kraan.
 Here, he investigated the effect of osteoarthritis-related inflammation on chondrogenic differentiation within the UKRMP SmartStep consortium.
 Finally, Guus moved back to the Molecular Cartilage Biology lab in Maastricht, where he investigates the pathobiology of osteoarthritis and the potential involvement of ribosome dysfunction.

-Contact: Department of Orthopedic Surgery, VU University Medical Center
+Contact: Department of Orthopedic Surgery, Maastricht University Medical Center

 Postal address:Universiteitssingel 50, 6229ER Maastricht (dept Orthopedic surgery, room H3.336)

 Marina Trombetta Lima is a Rosalind Franklin Fellow and Assistant Professor at the Department of Pharmaceutical Technology and Biopharmacy in the Groningen Institute of Pharmacy of the University of Groningen.
 Marina obtained her PhD in Biochemistry at the University of São Paulo, Brazil.
 She is a Fulbright alumnus at the National Cancer Institute, US, and was a post-doc fellow at the University of Kyoto, Japan, and at the University of Groningen and University Medical Center Groningen.
 Her research focuses on the understanding of how the aged microenvironment influences the susceptibility to aging-related disorders including neurodegeneration, cancer, and diabetes.